 This regulation creates an incentive for companies to proactively invest in cyber security to avoid potential loss of reputation and economic loss.
-This worked well for California and later several other states have implemented a similar security breach notification regulations.
+This worked well for California and later several other states that implemented similar security breach notification regulations.

 Cyber Security Laws of New York

-Cybercriminals off late have sought to exploit technological vulnerabilities to gain access to sensitive electronic data.
-These criminals can cause significant financial losses for DFS regulated entities as well as for New York consumers whose private information may be revealed and/or stolen for illicit purposes.
+Cybercriminals of late have sought to exploit technological vulnerabilities to gain access to sensitive electronic data.
+These criminals can cause significant financial losses for DFS-regulated entities as well as for New York consumers whose private information may be revealed and/or stolen for illicit purposes.